kubernetes/website/content/en/docs/tasks/debug/debug-cluster/resource-metrics-pipeline.md

 * [kubelet](/docs/concepts/overview/components/#kubelet): Node agent for managing container resources.
 Resource metrics are accessible using the `/metrics/resource` and `/stats` kubelet API endpoints.
-* [metrics resource API](#summary-api-source): API provided by the kubelet for discovering and retrieving per-node summarized stats available through the `/metrics/resource` endpoint.
+* [node level resource metrics](/docs/reference/instrumentation/node-metrics): API provided by the kubelet for discovering and retrieving per-node summarized stats available through the `/metrics/resource` endpoint.
-* [metrics-server](/docs/reference/instrumentation/node-metrics): Cluster addon component that collects and aggregates resource metrics pulled from each kubelet.
+* [metrics-server](#metrics-server): Cluster addon component that collects and aggregates resource metrics pulled from each kubelet.
 The API server serves Metrics API for use by HPA, VPA, and by the `kubectl top` command.
 Metrics Server is a reference implementation of the Metrics API.
 * [Metrics API](#metrics-api): Kubernetes API supporting access to CPU and memory used for